 First, descriptions can be combined using the .and method.
-Such a combination results in an input/output represented as a tuple of the given types, can be stored as a value and re-used in multiple endpoints.
+Such a combination results in an input/output, which maps to a tuple of the given types, and can be stored as a value and re-used in multiple endpoints.
 As all other values in tapir, endpoint input/output descriptions are immutable.
 For example, an input specifying two query parameters, start (mandatory) and limit (optional) can be written down as: